A practical guide to Zendesk task management in 2026

 Sound familiar?

 This guide will walk you through the different ways you can handle Zendesk task management.
-We’ll start with the built-in features, check out some popular third-party apps, and then introduce a more modern, AI-powered way to get rid of the manual work for good.
+We’ll start with the built-in features, check out some popular third-party apps, and then introduce a modern, AI-powered way to streamline your manual work.

 What is Zendesk task management?